akaw/moncon/README.md

 # moncon

-Firmware for the NeowiseStudioMonCon Monitor Controller Project
+Firmware for the NeowiseStudioMonCon Monitor Controller Project based on ESP32